sketchplugins/plugin-directory/README.md

 - [2o3t Tools](https://github.com/2o3t/2o3t-Sketch-Tools), by Zyao89: Easy Tools, batch rename layers and artboards, etc.
 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [Above the Fold by Visualeyes](https://www.visualeyes.design/tools/above-the-fold), by VisualEyes: Mark your designs with a layer that indicates where is the Above the Fold portion.
+- [Abstract](https://abstract.com), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [Add Selected Colors](https://github.com/jorgemartins/add-selected-colors), by Jorge Martins: Add selected colors to document palette, sketch plugin
 - [Add Trailing Space](https://github.com/tgfjt/sketch-add-trailing-space#readme), by tgfjt: add trailing space into selected text layers